vertigis/meridian-design/docs/design-principles.md

 <details>
   <summary>Educate</summary>
   <div>
 	 Design Principles help establish a framework for decision making, providing guidance about the right direction.
-By understanding the principles designers and developers will have a better understanding about how to solve design problems and create compelling applications.
+By understanding the principles, designers and developers will have a better understanding about how to solve design problems and create compelling applications.
   </div>
 </details>
 <details>